AMENDED AND RESTATED BYLAWS

 Each voting member shall cast one ballot indicating up to as many separate votes as there are Directors to be elected.
 Cumulative voting for the election of Directors shall not be permitted.
 The candidates receiving the highest number of votes up to the number of Directors to be elected shall be elected.

 (a) Vacancies.
 Vacancies on the Board shall exist on the death, resignation or removal of any Director, and whenever the number of authorized Directors is increased.
-The Board may declare vacant the office of a Director who has been declared of unsound mind by a final order of court, or convicted of a felony, or been found by a final order or judgment of any court to have breached any duty under the provisions of the Pennsylvania Domestic Non-Profit Corporation Law.
+The Board may declare vacant the office of a Director who has been declared of unsound mind by a final order of court, or convicted of a felony, or been found by a final order or judgment of any court to have breached any duty under the provisions of the Pennsylvania Non-Profit Corporation Law, or if within 60 days after notice of their election, the Director does not accept such office either in writing or by attending a meeting of the Board.

 (c) Resignation.
 Any Director may resign effective upon giving written notice to the Board Chair, the President, the Secretary, or the Board, unless the notice specifies a later time for the effectiveness of such resignation.
 No Director may resign if the corporation would then be left without duly elected Director or Directors in charge of its affairs, except upon notice to the Attorney General of the Commonwealth of Pennsylvania.

 (d) Filling vacancies.
-Director vacancies on the Board may be filled by the Board.
-If the number of Directors then in office is less than a quorum, then positions are filled by
+If a Director vacancy occurs less than eight months before the end of that Director’s term, the vacancy may be filled by a majority vote of the remaining members of the Board.
+If the number of Directors then in office is less than a quorum, then such a position may be filled by

 (i) the unanimous written consent of the Directors then in office,